Anjok07/ultimatevocalremovergui/README.md

 ### Patch Version:

-- UVR_Patch_12_18_22_6_41
+- UVR_Patch_12_22_22_23_44

 ### Fixes & Changes:

 - The progress bar is now fully synced up with every process in the application.
 - Drag-n-drop feature should now work every time.
-- Users can now drop massive amounts of files and directories as inputs, and the application will add them to the conversion list.
+- Users can now drop large batches of files and directories as inputs.
+When directoriesare dropped, the application will search for any file with an audioextension and add it to the list of inputs.
+- Fixed low resolution icon.
+- Added the ability to download models manually if the application can't connect to the internet on it's own.
 - Various bug fixes for the Download Center.
 - Various design changes.